sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-320	Generalized Abbreviation    		52.9%	Medium
+take any substr and replace with its length. return all possible abbreviations.
+backtracking: use current char or not for abbreviation. if previous is already num, then we shall take it as char.
+->>

 <<-332	Reconstruct Itinerary    		37.3%	Medium
 giveb a list of tickets [from,to], reconstruct the itinerary in order start with JFK.